Eleas/99-Bottles-of-Beer-on-the-Amiga/README.md

 # What's an Amiga?
 Used to be the future.

 Seriously, though, an explanation would take too long.
 Suffice to say it was a 7 MHz home computer produced by Commodore when I was a boy.
-It was at least 10 years ahead of its time, and regularly ran rings around machines with ten times the clock speed.
+It was at least 10 years ahead of its time, and regularly ran rings around machines with ten times the clock speed and memory.
 To this day, it remains my favorite computer.

 # So what's this?
 Well, you see, there's this old drinking song / joke that starts, "99 bottles of beer on the wall...".
+The lyrics repeat one hundred times, then the song ends.

-When run, this routine prints out the song in the CLI window on the Amiga.
+So, I thought I'd do something with the concept.
+When run, the 99bottles routine prints out the lyrics of the song in CLI.
 This works only on OS 2.0 and up, because I make stupid mistakes.

 # Isn't this program useless?
 I mean, entirely useless?
 Why write this?
 Yes, yes, and for two reasons.

 One, I always wanted to learn Assembly, and it turned out to be surprisingly fun.
 Two, it's an exercise in optimization and really, truly understanding both the code and the underlying hardware.

+Optimization is for size, not speed, by the way.
+In terms of speed, it's downright inefficient.

 # How's that, exactly?
 Modern platforms have all the memory and number-crunching power you need.
 That breeds laziness.
 The Amiga doesn't reward that: it rewards exactitude and, to some degree, art.
 When you write code like this, you learn to be creative.
 You need to be.